 In the test there are four synchronous cells: Cell 1, Cell 2, Cell 3 and Cell 4.
 Cell 1 is the reference as well as the PCell on NR RF channel #1 in FR1.
 Cell 2 is a neighbour cell on the same NR RF channel as Cell 1.
 Cell 3 and Cell 4 are neighbor cells in a different NR RF channel #2 in FR1.
 Cell 1 and Cell 3 are intra-band contiguous, and PRS resources from Cell 1 and Cell 3 are transmitted by the same Tx chain.
 Cell 2 and Cell 4 are intra-band contiguous, and PRS resources from Cell 2 and Cell 4 are transmitted by the same Tx chain.

-GP#24 is configured if UE supports MG#24, otherwise GP#0 is configured.
+The UE is configured with DRX cycle of 1.28 s.

 The NR-TDOA-ProvideAssistanceData and NR-TDOA-RequestLocationInformation message as defined in TS 37.355 [34], shall be provided to the UE before the start of the test.
-The test duration should be larger than the UE measurement period as defined in clause 9.9.2.
+The test duration should be larger than the UE measurement period as defined in clause 5.6.2.6.